 a | LIVING WAGE

-While our major focus in this area currently is as part of RAGS (Responsible and Accountable Garment Sector Challenge fund), our overall position has not changed.
+Our major focus in this area over the last year has been as part of RAGS (see above).
+Our overall position on the living wage has not changed.
 Arcadia supports the position that all workers in our supply chain, including piece rate, subcontracted, informal, home and migrant workers, should always receive sufficient wages to meet their needs for nutritious food, clean water and other needs (shelter, transport etc) as well as a discretionary income, which is now a generally well accepted definition of a living wage.

 b | FREEDOM OF ASSOCIATION